utunga/wp_paeonline/wp-content/plugins/parallax-image/readme.txt

 This is a simple parallax image plugin that uses the parallax.js script by pixelcog - http://pixelcog.github.io/parallax.js/

 To insert your full width parallax image, simply use the [dd-parallax] shortcode.
 Include text to be overlaid on the parallax between the open and close [/dd-parallax] code.
 This plugin has been tested with Wordpress 2014, 2015, 2016, and 2017 themes as well as a few themes that use Bootstrap.
 I can't guarantee that it will work with all themes, but it's worth a shot.

+** Please note for WP 5.0 **
+Currently this plugin works, but the TinyMCE button only works with the classic editor.
+A Gutenberg widget is in the works.

 For example: